Scthe/scthe.github.io/_drafts/neural-nets-implementation-tips.md

 ## Summary

-Implementing neural network is quite long process, especially if there You are working alone.
-It is also interesting learing experience.
+Implementing neural network is quite long process.
+It is also an interesting learning experience.
 It does not teach You everything there is about machine learning, but gives a solid understanding how these things work.
-Also, before I started my only OpenCL project was simple hash calculations.
-Now I'm quite confident in my skills in this area.
-Sure there are always things that can be implemented better and another miliseconds to shave.
-I'm hesitating if the learing procedure is implemented correctly.
+Sure there are always things that can be implemented better and another milliseconds to shave.
 I've also seen a couple of interesting publications about FFT in convolutions.
 But right now I don't think I'm going to experiment any further - the goal of this project was already achieved.

-Hopefully on the next neural networks headline I would be able to say: 'Yes, that seems about right!'.

 ![Compile errors]({{ site.url }}/images/2015-08-19-neural-networks-implementation-tips/clBuildProgram_error.png)